sethlopezme/generator-tmpww/README.md

 ### Bower
 When using Bower, your components will be installed in the `dev/components` directory.

+#### Installed Dependencies
+Bower will automatically install some dependencies for you and they're already included in the index.html file.

+* Eric Meyers' CSS Reset
+* HTML5 Shiv
+* jQuery

+During installation, Yeoman will ask you which version of jQuery you would like to install.
+The default is `jQuery#1.4.2`.

 ### Grunt
 Grunt will be automagically set up by Yeoman to do the following: